 If you’re worried you or your loved one has been financially exploited, speak with your financial advisor immediately and tell the authorities.
 “Financial exploitation is a crime,” says McGarry.
 “Like any other financial crime, people in the U.S. have an obligation to report it.”

 Be vigilant, check your banking and credit card statements frequently, and watch for strange purchases or withdrawals.
 Don’t invest in a high-pressure sales tactic that seems “too good to be true,” and check the legitimacy of charities before donating to them.
-Regularly review your financial plan with your investment advisors to ensure everything is up to date and aligned with your wishes.
+Regularly review your financial plan with your investment advisors to keep everything up to date and aligned with your wishes.

-And while regular communication and social interaction goes a long way in preventing fraud, having a support network in place is the best way to ensure you, or your loved ones, are well looked after as you age.
+And while regular communication and social interaction goes a long way in preventing fraud, having a support network in place is the best way to see that you, or your loved ones, are well looked after as you age.
 “You need to prepare for the day when you’re not capable of managing your affairs independently,” adds McGarry.